 - More time is needed to plan and prepare both Test Scripts and Test Data

 The Keyword-Driven or Table-Driven framework requires the development of data tables and keywords, independent of the test automation tool used to execute them.
 Tests can be designed with or without the Application.
 In a keyword-driven test, the functionality of the application-under-test is documented in a table as well as in step-by-step instructions for each test.

 - Provides high code re-usability

 - Test Tool Independent

-- Independent of Application Under Test, same script works for AUT (with some limitations)
+- Independent of Application Under Test, the same script works for AUT (with some limitations)

 - Tests can be designed with or without AUT

-- Initial investment being pretty high, the benefits of this can only be realized if the application is considerably big and the test scripts are to be maintained for quite a few years.
+- The initial investment being pretty high, the benefits of this can only be realized if the application is considerably big and the test scripts are to be maintained for quite a few years.

 - High Automation expertise is required to create the Keyword Driven Framework.